-The highly regarded and well-known NASA Clean Air Study, a project led by the National Aeronautics and Space Administration (NASA) in association with the Associated Landscape Contractors of America (ALCA), explored ways to clean the air in space stations.
+The highly regarded NASA Clean Air Study, a project led by NASA in association with the Associated Landscape Contractors of America (ALCA), explored ways to clean the air in space stations.

 Results indicated that common indoor plants may provide a natural way to remove toxic agents from the air.

 NASA research suggests having at least one plant per 100 square feet of home or office space.